-I’m 5’3” and like my hiking jackets loose in order to accommodate layering, so I tried a “medium”.
+I’m 5’3” and prefer my hiking jackets to fit loosely in order to accommodate layering, so I tried a “medium”.
 For a trimmer fit, the “small” would have been perfect.

 On first touch, I noticed that the jacket has 2 definite “sides” to it.
 The outer surface is smooth, which bodes well for water repellency.
 I’m curious about what my rock scrambling, brush whacking habits might do to it, though.

 The inner surface has a nubby texture: tiny raised patterns surrounded by smooth surface.
 When I consulted the tag, I learned that this feature is called a “flex shield”, and the loopy inner surface “keeps fabric off the skin”.
 Hmm… that sounded intriguing!

 I zipped and unzipped the jacket a few times and noted that its seams were well sewn and the generously sized pull tab also had a wolf print on it (totally irrelevant, but I love to track mammals and it was a nice touch).

 I examined all of the other seams and found the same quality workmanship, and also noticed an inner mesh pocket on both sides.
 So far, so good.